cloudamqp/terraform-provider-cloudamqp/docs/resources/maintenance_window.md

 ## Import

 `cloudamqp_maintenance_window` can be imported using CloudAMQP instance identifier.
-To retrieve the identifier of an instance, use [CloudAMQP API](https://docs.cloudamqp.com/#list-instances).
+To retrieve the identifier of an instance, use [CloudAMQP API list instances].

 From Terraform v1.5.0, the `import` block can be used to import this resource: